We Supply & Install Energy Efficient Industrial LED Lighting Systems Across England & Wales

 - Intelligent Control Systems

-Notes on selecting LED lighting for industrial buildings
+Key questions to ask when specifying LED lighting for industrial buildings

 Many businesses contact us about the installation of industrial LED lighting systems to replace existing 250/400W sodium & metal halide fittings with the primary intention of saving on energy and maintenance costs on their site.
 LED industrial lighting systems can certainly make exceptional savings but IT IS CRITICAL that LED light fittings are properly specified in factory and industrial buildings as these can present significant challenges.